The Saint John’s Bible: Illuminating the Word of God in Minnesota

 The mission of The Saint John’s Bible is to ignite the spiritual imagination of people from all faith journeys with a work of historical and artistic importance.

-To fulfill this mission, Saint John’s University offers a variety of opportunities for communities beyond the university to experience the bible.
+To fulfill this mission, Saint John’s University offers a variety of opportunities for communities beyond the university to experience the Bible.
 This includes programming focused on art and history, as well as worship and spiritual practice.

 That outreach includes exhibitions of original manuscript pages and high-quality prints, as well loans of an individual volume from the reproduction “Heritage” edition for programming at churches, schools, and other institutions.
 In addition, a number of churches, schools, and other institutions own and display their own copies of the Heritage edition.